orf/HtmlToWord/README.md

 ### Install
-Get it [from PyPi here](https://pypi.python.org/pypi/wordconverter).
+Get it [from PyPi here](https://pypi.python.org/pypi/wordinserter).
 This has been built with word 2010 and 2013, older versions may produce different results.

 ## Supported Operations
-WordConverter currently supports a range of different operations, including code blocks, font size/colors, images, hyperlinks, numbered and bullet lists (
+WordInserter currently supports a range of different operations, including code blocks, font size/colors, images, hyperlinks, numbered and bullet lists (